 “Where an investment bond includes one or more element of life insurance policies that contain cashing-in rights by way of options for total or partial surrender, then the value of those rights must be disregarded as a capital asset in the financial assessment.”

-Note however that this Department of Health document contains the following question and answer:
+Note however that the Department of Health document contains the following question and answer:

 Q “Are there any plans to change how single premium investment bonds are treated in the financial assessment for care and support charging?”

 A “Single premium investment bonds that contain an element of life insurance are currently disregarded in the financial assessment no matter how small the element of life insurance.
 Consideration is being given to how these bonds should be treated in future.“

 If a local authority decides that this has occurred in order to avoid or reduce a charge for care and support, then it may treat that person as owning the asset for the purposes of the financial assessment and charge accordingly.

 The guidance makes it clear that deprivation should not be automatically assumed.
 There may be valid reasons why someone no longer has an asset and a local authority should ensure it fully explores this first.

 Deliberate deprivation occurs where the individual has intentionally deprived or decreased overall assets in order to reduce the amount being charged for care.
 This therefore requires the individual to have known they needed care and support.

 A local authority should consider the following before deciding whether deliberate deprivation has occurred: